digitalronin/digitalronin.github.com/_posts/2016-02-01-dispatch-tmux-panes-like-a-boss.md

 tags: [tmux]
 ---

 I use [tmux](https://tmux.github.io/) panes all the time.
-I'm always editing at least one set of source code in one pane, running tests in another and probable running servers and consoles in yet more.
+I'm always editing at least one set of source code in one pane, running tests in another and probably running servers and consoles in yet more.

 This is all great until I plug my laptop into my external monitor, or unplug it.
 Going from one physical screen to two, or vice versa, usually means I want my sessions, windows and panes arranged differently. e.g. when I have more screen space, I usually want to see my server's output in a pane on the second monitor, but when I'm just using the laptop, I'll probably have it in a separate session, out of sight, to save space.